Dhaka: British Raj

 Dhaka's fortunes changed in the early 20th century.
 British neglect of Dhaka's urban development was overturned with the first partition of Bengal in 1905, which restored Dhaka's status as a regional capital.
 The city became the seat of government for Eastern Bengal and Assam, with a jurisdiction covering most of modern-day Bangladesh and all of what is now Northeast India.
 The partition was the brainchild of Lord Curzon, who finally acted on British ideas for partitioning Bengal to improve administration, education, and business.
 Dhaka became the seat of the Eastern Bengal and Assam Legislative Council.
 While Dhaka was the main capital throughout the year, Shillong acted as the summer retreat of the administration.
 Lieutenant Governors were in charge of the province.
 They resided in Dhaka.
 The Lt Governors included Sir Bampfylde Fuller (1905–1906), Sir Lancelot Hare (1906–1911), and Sir Charles Stuart Bayley (1911–1912).
 Their legacy lives on in the names of three major thoroughfares in modern Dhaka, including Hare Road, Bayley Road, and Fuller Road.
 The period saw the construction of stately buildings, including the High Court and Curzon Hall.
-The city was home to diverse groups of people, including Armenians, Jews, Anglo-Indians and Hindus.
-The Hindus included both Marwaris and Bengali Hindus, with a plurality emerging by 1941 and engaged in professions like teaching, medicine, law, and business.